 Colorado's Secretary of State only requires you to file a periodic (annual) report and maintain a registered agent.
 The annual report is simple to file, or you may have us do it to keep your name and signature out of public records.

 If you are small enough to consider being a sole-prop, then forming a limited liability company is probably for you.
 They offer many of the same benefits a corporation does, but are easier to start and maintain.
 They also provide more flexible taxation among other benefits.
-Learn more about incorporating in Colorado here.
+Learn more about incorporating in Colorado here and our registered agent service.

 We don't complicate things.
 Everything is handled correctly, the first time, so you have one less thing to worry about.
 After that, we will only bug you again when your periodic report is due next year.
 It really is that easy.